We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - There’s little-to-no risk of unintended pregnancy.

 - It may reduce the amount of money spent on contraception, such as condoms.
-Other forms of birth control, such as the pill or hormonal IUD, may still be needed for other medical reasons.
+Other forms of birth control, such as birth control pills or hormonal IUDs, may still be needed for other medical reasons.

-- It may provide space for you to get know your partner outside of sexual activity.
+- It may provide space for you to get to know your partner outside of sexual activity.

 - It may help you further understand the difference between physical and emotional attraction.